 Travel/Health Insurance

-While not required to enter or travel in Mexico, travel health insurance is a must-have.
-It’s total, comprehensive protection against illness, injury, trip cancellations, and even theft of belongings.
-We feel much safer on the road once we’ve purchased travel insurance.
+While not required to enter or travel in Mexico, travel health insurance is good to have in case anything goes wrong.
+It’s comprehensive protection against illness, injury, trip cancellations, and even theft of belongings.
+We felt much safer on the road once we’ve purchased travel insurance.

 It was a priority for us as well before we crossed into Mexico.

-But what we’ve learned throughout our months traveling in Mexico is that common sense goes a long way here.
-And while Mexico has its fair share of safety issues, we’ve been able to mitigate 99% of these potential issues with the below advice:
+But weโve learned throughout our months traveling in Mexico that common sense goes a long way here.
+While Mexico has its fair share of safety issues, weโve been able to mitigate 99% of these potential issues with the advice below:

 - Know the current situation in the region you are traveling in.